tomedunn/the-finished-book/_monsters/monsters-of-the-multiverse.md

 To help automate this process, I've be developing a monster feature parser that's capable of doing these calculations for me.
 The parser isn't finished yet - it gives the correct answer for the vast majority of monster actions, including the Multiattack action - but it still needs to be expanded to cover spells, legendary actions, and mythic actions.

 That said, it's now at the point where it's starting to give useful and reliable data for the things it does cover.
-So, for now, here's some preliminary data on how the types of damage dealt by monster attacks has changed for the monsters republished in MotM.
+So, as a preview, here's some preliminary data on how the types of damage dealt by monster attacks changed for the monsters republished in MotM.

 <figure alt="Monster damage by type" id="fig:damage-by-type">
     {% include_relative monsters-of-the-multiverse/fig-damage-by-type-small.html %}